A Church of England School

 We are a church school affiliated to St John the Baptist Church in Barham.

-We attend several church services a year to celebrate Christian festivals.
-In addition to these services, one of our special church/school events is the Creative Prayer Day, which is held in church a couple of times per year.
-Each class spends time in church during the day, and explores many different ways of reflecting, praying, thinking and understanding.
+In addition to these services, one of our special church/school events is the Creative Prayer Day.
+Each class spends time in church/school during the day, and explores many different ways of reflecting, praying, thinking and understanding.

 In May 2016 we received an ‘outstanding’ judgement in our SIAMS (church inspection) with recognition that ‘Relationships between the school and church which are mutually beneficial and supportive are a model of outstanding practice’.